Fidelity Investments Review

 fidelity reviews

-The order ticket on Fidelity’s website has account switching options, multiple trade types, and duration choices.
-Margin accounts have a toggle to switch between cash and margin on the order ticket.
+The order ticket on Fidelity’s site has account switching (look for the drop-down menu at the top of the ticket), multiple trade types, and several duration choices.
+For margin-enabled accounts, there is a drop-down menu at the bottom of the ticket to switch between cash and margin.

 Mobile App